johnli0135/parenthesizer/README.md

 ## Escaping

-To prevent an operator from being automatically parenthesized, prefix it with a semicolon.
+To prevent an operator from being automatically parenthesized, prefix it with an underscore.
 (Or use `/mask` and `/unmask` if many operators need to be escaped over many lines of code.)

 For example, to construct a list of basic arithmetic operators,
 ```racket